James I of Scotland: Historiography

-The first 20th century history of James I was written by E.W.M.
-Balfour-Melville in 1936 and continued the theme of James as the strong upholder of law and order and, when describing Albany's trial and execution, he writes "the King had proved that high rank was no defence for lawlessness; the crown was enriched by the revenues of Fife, Menteith and Lennox".
-Balfour-Melville views James as a lawmaker and a "reformer" whose legislation was aimed at not only increasing the position of the king but of parliament.
-Michael Lynch describes how James's positive reputation began immediately after his death when the Bishop of Urbino kissed James's wounds and declared him to be a martyr.
-He suggests that the praise of the pro-James Scottish chroniclers and also of some modern historians to "find strong king to applaud" should not diminish the extent of parliament's ability to restrain the king nor minimise the confrontation that took place between James and a more self-assured parliament.
-Stephen Boardman takes the view that by the time of his death James had succeeded in breaking down the constraints on the exercise of royal authority which were rooted in the "settlement of the kingdom" by Robert II.
-Christine McGladdery describes how opposing views were the result of "competing propaganda after the murder".
-To those who were glad to see the king dead, James was a tyrant who, without reason, aggressively assailed the nobility, imposing forfeiture on their estates and who "failed to deliver justice to his people".
-She also provides the opposite viewpoint that the king was seen as giving "strong leadership against magnate excesses" and that the murder "was a disaster for the Scottish people, leaving them to endure the instability of years of consequent faction fighting".
-McGladdery continues that James was the example for the Stewart kings to follow by putting "Scotland firmly within a European context".
+The first 20th-century history of James I was written by E.W.M.
+Balfour-Melville in 1936 and continued the theme of James as the strong upholder of law and order, and when describing Albany's trial and execution, he wrote, 'the King had proved that high rank was no defence for lawlessness; the crown was enriched by the revenues of Fife, Menteith and Lennox'.
+Balfour-Melville views James as a lawmaker and a 'reformer' whose legislation was aimed at not only increasing the position of the king but of parliament.
+Michael Lynch describes how James's positive reputation began immediately after his death when the Bishop of Urbino kissed his wounds and declared him a martyr.
+He suggests that the praise of the pro-James Scottish chroniclers and also of some modern historians to 'find strong kings to applaud' should not diminish the extent of parliament's ability to restrain the king, nor minimise the confrontation that took place between James and a more self-assured parliament.
+Stephen Boardman took the view that by the time of his death James had succeeded in breaking down the constraints on the exercise of royal authority which were rooted in the 'settlement of the kingdom' by Robert II.
+Christine McGladdery describes how opposing views were the result of 'competing propaganda after the murder'.
+To those who were glad to see the king dead, James was a tyrant who, without reason, aggressively assailed the nobility, imposing forfeiture on their estates and who 'failed to deliver justice to his people'.
+She also provides the opposite viewpoint that the king was seen as giving 'strong leadership against magnate excesses' and that the murder 'was a disaster for the Scottish people, leaving them to endure the instability of years of consequent faction fighting'.
+McGladdery maintained that James was the example for the Stewart kings to follow by putting 'Scotland firmly within a European context'.